pinpoint-apm/pinpoint-apm.github.io/documents/alarm.md

 TOTAL COUNT
    Triggered when the number of all requests sent to the application exceeds the configured threshold.

+APDEX SCORE
+   Triggered when the Apdex score goes down below the configured threshold.

 SLOW COUNT TO CALLEE
    Triggered when the number of slow requests sent by the application exceeds the configured threshold.
    You must specify the domain or the address(ip, port) in the configuration UI's "Note..." box